animatedmax/spring-data-geode/src/main/markdown/reference/data.md

 {apache-geode-docs}/developing/transactions/JTA_transactions.html#concept_csy_vfb_wk\[documentation\]
 and let *Spring Data Geode* work its magic.
-All you need to do is annotate your Spring `@Configuration` class with Spring Data for GemFire's **new** `@EnableGemFireAsLastResource` annotation and a combination of Spring’s {spring-framework-docs}/#transaction\[Transaction Management\] infrastructure and Spring Data for GemFire's `@EnableGemFireAsLastResource` annotation configuration does the trick.
+All you need to do is annotate your Spring `@Configuration` class with Spring Data for GemFire's **new** `@EnableGemFireAsLastResource` annotation and a combination of Spring's {spring-framework-docs}/#transaction\[Transaction Management\] infrastructure and Spring Data for GemFire's `@EnableGemFireAsLastResource` annotation configuration does the trick.